oredebi/BUILD/Readme.md

 This is my First trial build.
 GOD IS IN CONTROL
-I shall succeed in JESUS NAME
+I shall succeed in JESUS NAME.
+NO WEAPON FASHIONED AGAINST ME SHALL PROSPER.